-Aly Raisman Sues The US Olympic Committee And USA Gymnastics Over Nassar Abuse
+Aly Raisman Is Suing The US Olympic Committee And USA Gymnastics Over Nassar's Abuse

 Nassar was sentenced to up to 175 years in prison after having been found to have sexually harassed more than a hundred young women.
 The first alleged male victim filed a lawsuit alleging abuse Thursday, the Washington Post reported.

-Jacob Moore, a freshman at the University of Michigan and a former member of the US Men’s Junior National Gymnastics team, alleged that when he was 16-years-old, Nassar performed acupuncture on his genitals and exposed them to a girl who was also a minor, when he sought medical treatment.
+Jacob Moore, a freshman at the University of Michigan and a former member of the US Men’s Junior National Gymnastics team, alleged that when he was 16 years old, Nassar performed acupuncture on his genitals and exposed them to a girl who was also a minor, when he sought medical treatment.

 At Nassar's sentencing hearing, Raisman had pointedly asked why representatives from the US Olympic Committee and USA Gymnastics were not present and had not taken action against the doctor sooner, given what they had known of his behavior.

-BuzzFeed News has reached out to Raisman's legal representation, to USA Gymnastics and the US Olympic Committee.
+BuzzFeed News has reached out to Raisman's legal representation, USA Gymnastics, and the US Olympic Committee.

 Cora Lewis is a business reporter for BuzzFeed News and is based in New York.
 Lewis reports on labor.